jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually_2.rst

   where ``NAME_OF_THE_PROJECT`` is the name I give the project

-* these are the steps I took to make a :ref:`Python Test Driven Development environment<what is a Test Driven Development Environment?>`
+* these are the steps I took to make a :ref:`Python Test Driven Development environment<what is a Test Driven Development Environment?>` then :ref:`run the tests automatically<how to run tests automatically>`

   - give the project a name
   - :ref:`make a directory for the project<how to setup a project with uv>`